What Does The Prosperity Gospel Teach?

-1) God Wants You To Be Rich
+1. God Wants You To Be Rich

-Philippians 4:11,12 ESV – Not that I am speaking of being in need, for I have learned in whatever situation I am to be content.
+Philippians 4:11-12 – Not that I am speaking of being in need, for I have learned in whatever situation I am to be content.
 12 I know how to be brought low, and I know how to abound.
 In any and every circumstance, I have learned the secret of facing plenty and hunger, abundance and need.

 If God doesn’t want you to be rich, then does He want you to be poor?
 The truth is God wants you to be CONTENT in whatever situation you are in.
 1 Timothy 6:6 says “godliness with CONTENTMENT is GREAT gain”.

 Luke 12:15 NKJV – And He (Jesus) said to them, “Take heed and beware of covetousness, for one’s life does not consist in the abundance of the things he possesses.”

-Matthew 6:19-21 ESV – “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, 20 but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
+Matthew 6:19-21 – “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, 20 but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 21 For where your treasure is, there your heart will be also.”

 1 Timothy 6:6-10 NKJV – Now godliness with contentment is great gain.
 For we brought nothing into this world, and it is certain we can carry nothing out.
 And having food and clothing, with these we shall be content.
 But those who desire to be rich fall into temptation and a snare, and into many foolish and harmful lusts which drown men in destruction and perdition.
 For the love of money is a root of all kinds of evil, for which some have strayed from the faith in their greediness, and pierced themselves through with many sorrows.

-Ecclesiastes 5:10 ESV – He who loves money will not be satisfied with money, nor he who loves wealth with his income; this also is vanity.
+Ecclesiastes 5:10 – He who loves money will not be satisfied with money, nor he who loves wealth with his income; this also is vanity.

 Matthew 7:7-11 – “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 8 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.
 9 Or which one of you, if his son asks him for bread, will give him a stone?
 10 Or if he asks for a fish, will give him a serpent?
 11 If you then, who are evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!”

 Imagine you have a son.
 And your son told you that he was going to “seed” $10 to you as his father, because he wants you to one day buy him a car.
 Or imagine you have a daughter, and your daughter told you that she is “seeding” $20 to you because she will be expecting you to buy her a house.
 What kind of child-father relationship would this be?
 Is it not somehow a manipulative and strange relationship?
-Would you really want your own child to “seed” money to you so that you can do good things for child?
+Would you really want your own child to “seed” money to you so that you can do good things for your child?
 Would such a relationship be a GENUINE relationship?